dodophoenix/xfce-tile/README.md

 pacman -S python-gobject
 ```

-* add keyboard shortcuts to xfce using the  `xfce-setup-shortcuts.sh` or adding them manually. e.g..
+* add keyboard shortcuts to xfce using the  `xfce-setup-shortcuts.sh` to use ALT + Numpad as shortcuts.
+You may add any combination using xfce4-keyboard-settings .

 ```
     Alt + Num - 4 > pywin.py --position w --stateful
 ```